philwade/introduction-to-elm/notes.md

 if is as expected, but the else is required case should also be familiar, but we need to match *every* value underscore for values we don't really care about

+## more advanced types
+we know about normal types, people see types think they understand but often don't fully grasp the power of the type system (css encoded type system!) complex type system lets you encode more than simple info makes functions more explicit allows the compiler to cover your butt

 ## deconstruction and pattern matching
 make declarative programming easier